FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-04-19-What-Is-A-VPN?.md

 YOU CAN DO THIS WITH A VPN!!! :D

-A VPN can effectively be used to hide your IP and further encrypt your data (most of the time).
+A VPN can effectively be used to hide your IP and further encrypt your data.
 With a VPN, all of your internet traffic is routed through a VPN server that is designated with some external IP which will now be yours to use.
 Before a VPN, connecting to facebook.com exposed our public IP.
 Now with a VPN, facebook only sees the public IP of the VPN server.

 ![client vpn server]({{ site.url }}{{ site.baseurl }}/assets/images/clientvpnserver.png)

 ## Practical Applications of VPN's

-Hiding your IP address is just one of many applications for a VPN.
-I'll have a separate article on anonymity, privacy, and how to stay safe on the internet in the future.
-For now, I think it's important to just note why VPN's are useful and why you may want to buy one.
+Here are some ways in which VPN's are useful in their applications.

+#### Staying Anonymous on the Internet

+This is the big selling point of a lot of VPN vendors.
+For the most part, they're correct in the sense that this will keep you anonymous on the internet.
+By websites never seeing your real public IP address, they cannot properly identify who you really are.
+However, the major draw back is that the VPN companies themselves know your real public IP address.
+In order for you to use their software, you need to connect to the VPN server, which means they see your public IP in the network packets.

+They are also getting all of the traffic you are requesting over the internet.
+They could potentially be storing all of your network activity in logs.
+In choosing a VPN service, look to see if the company offers to not keep any logs of activity.
+It's hard to find one that doesn't, but this is another major selling point in my opinion.

 #### Access Of Internal Resources

 As mentioned at the beginning of this article, a lot of people are now working from home.
 Companies around the world now have had to shift their workforce into a virtual space.
-Employees still need to be able to potentially access internal resources that are otherwise not available outside of their work's LAN.
+Employees still need to be able to access internal resources that are otherwise not available outside of their work's LAN.
 If we can mimmick another public IP on the internet, why can't we do the same for a LAN that we want to be a part of remotely?
 VPN's are exactly how you solve this problem.

 A company could set up a VPN server somewhere within the company, usually on the firewall or internal network, and have their employees connect to that VPN.
 The VPN server would be set up in a way that devices connected to it are allowed to interact and be part of the internal LAN.
 This way you can still access your companies internal resources from the comfort of your own home.
 No long commute required to be in the building to do the same thing!